-During this time she has held positions as Acting Director at Utopian Slumps, Grant Coordinator at Regional Arts Victoria, General Manager at Going Down Swinging and most recently Outreach and Development Manager at Eyebeam in Brooklyn, New York.
-She has a double major in History and Fine Art from the University of Western Australia with a Masters of Arts Management from Melbourne University.
+During this time she has held such positions as Acting Director at Utopian Slumps, Grant and Tour Coordinator at Regional Arts Victoria, General Manager at Going Down Swinging and most recently Director of Operations at Eyebeam in Brooklyn, New York.
+She has also begun offering operations consulting to organizations around New York City.

 J. Soto is a queer transgender interdisciplinary artist, writer, and arts organizer.